jonkootje/sj-parallax/README.md

 There are 2 types of parallax effects so far:
 1. background (parallax the background-image of a div)
 2. normal (Normal divs / img)
-3. fixedheader (parallax the background-image of a fixed header [shown on http://www.web-sj.com])
+3. fixedheader (parallax the background-image of a fixed header)
 4. fixedbackground (parallax the background-image of a fixed div)

 To use the effect on a element, do the following things: